ptycho/ptypy/doc/rst/getting_started.rst

 This installation instruction were contributed by M. Stockmar and tested with *Windows 8.1 Enterprise (64 bit)* on a core i7 Thinkpad w520 in February 2015.
-No python was installed before on this machine.
+No python was installed before on that machine.

 .. note::
    There might be also simpler ways to get a full scientific python